francesco-mazzoni/Master-thesis/Thesis documents/readme.md

 In this folder you can find
 * The pdf of my thesis
 * The source code from Overleaf
-* The presentations in pdf, pptx and keynote format
+* The presentations in pdf format
+* A folder containing images and video materials for the final dissertation